microsoft/coyote/docs/_learn/tutorials/raft-azure.md

    (like Azure Service Bus).
 2. What it looks like to implement a real production ready algorithm like Raft in a Coyote `StateMachine`.
-3. How how the Coyote `StateMachine` declarations embedded in the code show that high level state machine design can be continually maintained in your code, and this way Coyote is ensuring design and implementation remain in sync over time.
+3. How the Coyote `StateMachine` declarations embedded in the code show that high level state machine design can be continually maintained in your code, and this way Coyote is ensuring design and implementation remain in sync over time.
 4. How to reserve an `ActorId` before creating an `Actor` using `CreateActorIdFromName`.
+5. How to great [DGML diagram](/coyote/learn/tools/dgml) of production runs by registering the `ActorRuntimeLogGraphBuilder`.

 Now you need to be sure this `Server` protocol implementation is trustworthy, and for that you can move on to the next tutorial: [Raft actor service (mocked)](raft-mocking).